jo-tools/xojo2dmg/README.md

 That's why I encourage everyone to CodeSign *(with Hardened Runtime)* each and every DebugRun on macOS, allowing you to develop and debug as close to a Release Build as possible.

 This example shows how a Post Build Script can be used in a Xojo project in order to create a customized DiskImage, sign and notarize both .app and .dmg.
 You can easily customize the DiskImage's appearance by setting a couple of Variables in the Post Build Script.
 Additionally, even Notarization can be performed fully scripted.
-That requires to set up an item in your Keychain - see Info in the Script provided.
+That requires to set up an item in your Keychain - see Info in the Scripts provided.

 ### Requirements
 1. Xojo running on macOS *(obviously... you can't CodeSign for macOS on Windows)*
 2. CodeSigning, CodeSigning-Validation and Notarization requires Xcode to be installed
-5. Xojo2DMG requires
+3. Xojo2DMG requires
-   1. to be run on **macOS 11.3** *(or later)*
+   * to be run on **macOS 11.3** *(or later)*
-   2. have **Xcode 13** *(or later)* installed
+   * have **Xcode 13** *(or later)* installed

 ### ScreenShots
-[This DMG](example-build/Xojo2DMG.dmg) has been created with Xojo2DMG *(built with Xojo 2022r2, macOS 12.6, Xcode 14.0.1 for CodeSigning/Notarization)*.
+[This DMG](example-build/Xojo2DMG.dmg) has been created with Xojo2DMG *(built with Xojo 2023r4, macOS 14.4, Xcode 15.3 for CodeSigning/Notarization)*.
 It contains the built example app *(built as macOS Universal: x86_64 & ARM64)*.
 ![ScreenShot: Disk Image](screenshots/xojo2dmg_screenshot_1.png?raw=true)

 Xojo IDE with the Post Build Script: